aidanblaser/Castawave/docs/README.md

 # Castawave
 ![](breakingstepscropped.png)

 Castawave is a boundary element solver for free surface potential flows, specifically adadpted to handling nonlinear surface waves.
-The mixed Euler-Lagrangian method used are inspired by [Dold (1992)](https://www.sciencedirect.com/science/article/pii/002199919290327U).
+The mixed Euler-Lagrangian method used is inspired by [Dold (1992)](https://www.sciencedirect.com/science/article/pii/002199919290327U).

 This code base is using the [Julia Language](https://julialang.org/) and the [DrWatson package](https://juliadynamics.github.io/DrWatson.jl/stable/)